 Skin cancer risk from cumulative damage

 UV radiation related skin damage accumulates over time.
 The more overexposure to UV radiation a person receives, the higher their risk of developing skin cancer.
+As outdoor workers spend all or a considerable amount of their day working outdoors, their risk of skin cancer is increased and it is important that sun protection measures are used every day.

 Relevance for building and construction workers